Mercer County veteran brightens community with Halloween display

 “It’s not a hobby.
 It’s just a fun thing I like to enjoy doing.
 I like to make people smile rather than going around with a frown on their face,” Saunders said.

-Saunders said to be on the lookout for his next decorating holiday: Thanksgiving and Christmas.
+Saunders said to be on the lookout for his next decorating holidays: Thanksgiving and Christmas.